caw024/curly-octo-engine/README.md

 ## Background

 Given an array of length n, we propose that our search algorithm will be able to sort it in quadratic time.
-The QuickSort algorithm works by picking a pivot point, partitioning the array, and fixing the number at the value of the pivot position.
+The QuickSort algorithm works by picking a pivot point, partitioning the array at that point, and fixing the number at the value of the pivot position to repeat the process with the arrays up or down from that partition point to the next partition point or the start or end.
+The process will repeat until every point had been fixed.
 The maximum number of moves

 ## Experiment methodology described